PigCart/dedicatedmcupnp/README.md

+## Development Status July 2025
+I have not hosted servers at home for a few years now, and in the intervening time it appears my home network has come to not support forwarding or pinholes of any kind, the possible reasons for which are frankly beyond me.
+I thus have neither the motivation nor the means to continue this project.
+Please feel free to fork and republish.

 # UPNP for dedicated Minecraft servers

 UPNP for dedicated Fabric/NeoForge Minecraft Servers (as opposed to LAN servers, which there are plenty of other equivalent mods for).